Skye-XD/desktop-icons-ng/Desktop_Widgets.md

 - When in doubt, inspect the underlying code of the widget that you want to run.

 Security features are designed to reduce risk, not to replace trust.

+Backend-enabled widgets deserve extra scrutiny: the helper executable has the same system reach as any other program you run.
+Inspect `widget.json` for a `backend` section, read the bundled source or binary, and understand what it does before enabling it on your desktop.

 ---